Security providers | PRA Pathfinder

 3. Header: Change your tenant site, manage your profile, and access documentation.

-1. Security Providers: List of Security Providers are located Administration>Identity & Authentication Providers page.
+1. Security Providers: A list of security providers is located on the Administration > Identity & Authentication Providers page.

 3. Security Providers list options: Edit a OIDC Security Provider.